Did you know that whenever you shuffle a deck of cards, it is quite likely that you are making history?

 8 x 1067.

 How big is this number?
-Well, someone shuffling a deck of cards once per second since the beginning of the (believed to be about 14 billion years ago) would not have shuffled the deck more than 1018times.
+Well, someone shuffling a deck of cards once per second since the beginning of the universe (believed to be about 14 billion years ago) would not have shuffled the deck more than 1018times.

 Thus it is quite likely that any given configuration achieved through random shuffling has never appeared before in the history of shuffling!